ecraft/couchdb-shard-utils/README.md

 - Currently this util does not take `n` into consideration in any way.
 - Adding / Removing a node currently is an all or nothing.

+## Run in docker

+There's an automated build on docker hub for this utility [here](https://hub.docker.com/r/jeko/couchdb-shard-utils).

+To use it:

+	docker run -t --rm jeko/couchdb-shard-utils help

+It's convenient to run without worrying about ruby versions (or even installing ruby at all, which you might not want to do on your server).

+Commands are the same as the ruby file `shard_utils.rb` documented below.

 ## Adding a node to a cluster